Culture of Ecuador: Cuisine

 A bowl of fanesca served in Quito, Ecuador.
 A traditional soup of Ecuador served around Easter.

-An Ecuadorian's day, at least as far as his or her diet is concerned, is centered around lunch, rather than dinner.
+An Ecuadorian's day, at least as far as their diet is concerned, is centered around lunch, rather than dinner.

 There is no one food that is especially Ecuadorian, as cuisine varies from region, people, and cultures.
 For example, Costeños (people from the coast) prefer fish, beef, beans, rice, and plantains (unripened banana like fruits), while Serranos from the mountainous regions prefer pork, chicken, corn, potatoes, and white hominy mote.

 Some general examples of Ecuadorian cuisine include patacones (unripe plantains fried in oil, mashed up, then refried), llapingachos (a pan seared potato ball), seco de chivo (a type of stew made from goat), and fanesca (a type of soup made from beans, lentils, and corn), traditionally served on Easter.
 More regionalized examples include ceviche from the coast, churrasco, and encebollado, the most popular dish on the coast.

 Language

-Most Ecuadorians speak Spanish, though many speak Amerindian languages such as Kichwa, the Ecuadorian dialect of Quechua.
-Other Amerindian languages spoken in Ecuador include Awapit (spoken by the Awá), A'ingae (spoken by the Cofan), Shuar Chicham (spoken by the Shuar), Achuar-Shiwiar (spoken by the Achuar and the Shiwiar), Cha'palaachi (spoken by the Chachi), Tsa'fiki (spoken by the Tsáchila), Paicoca (spoken by the Siona and Secoya),((chino)), and Wao Tededeo (spoken by the Waorani).
+Most Ecuadorians speak Spanish, though many speak Amerindian languages such as Kichwa, the Ecuadorian variety of Quechua.
+Other Amerindian languages spoken in Ecuador include Awapit (spoken by the Awá), A'ingae (spoken by the Cofan), Shuar (spoken by the Shuar), Achuar-Shiwiar (spoken by the Achuar and the Shiwiar), Cha'palaachi (spoken by the Chachi), Tsafiki (spoken by the Tsáchila), Siona (spoken by the Siona), Secoya (spoken by the Secoya), and Waorani language (spoken by the Waorani).

 Though most features of Ecuadorian Spanish are those universal to the Spanish-speaking world, there are several idiosyncrasies.

-Costeños tend to speak more quickly and louder than serranos'", with strong linguistic similarities to Canarian Spanish.
+Costeños tend to speak more quickly and louder than serranos, with strong linguistic similarities to Canarian Spanish.
 A common term costeños call one another is mijo, a contraction of the phrase mi hijo ("my son").
 Several such terms are derived in consequence of their rapid speech, and they also employ intricate linguistic humor and jokes that are difficult to translate or even understand in the other regions.
 Furthermore, each province has a different variety of accent, with different specific terms influenced by the different racial and ethnic groups that immigrated and settled the areas.

 Serranos usually speak softly and with less speed.
 They are traditionally seen as more conservative, and use a number of Kichwa-derived terms in their everyday speech which is often puzzling to other regions.
 A widely known example is the word wawa which means "child" in Kichwa.
 Their speech is influenced by their Incan Amerindian roots, and can be seen as a variant of other Andean accents.
 However two main accents are noticed in the Andean region, the north and the austral accent.
 More variations of the austral accent are found in southern regions.

 Whistling, yelling, or yawning to get someone's attention is considered rude, yet is practiced informally and mostly by lower classes.